ionos-cloud/ionosctl/docs/readme.md

 For `list` and `get` commands, you can also specify which information should be printed using `--cols` option.

 For `delete`,`stop`,`detach` commands, you will need to provide a confirmation to perform the action.
-To force the command to execute without a confirmation, you can use `--ignore-stdin` flag.
+To force the command to execute without a confirmation, you can use `--force` flag.

 ### Testing